All-On-4 Dental Implants

 What Are All-On-4 Dental Implants?

-Using dental implants to anchor dentures isn’t new, but it has typically involved six to eight implants on each arch.
+Using dental implants to anchor dentures isn’t new, but it has typically involved four to six implants on each arch.
 These implants were placed vertically into the jawbone.

 Dr. Steier’s All-on-4 method requires only four implants per arch.
 This is possible thanks to the two back implants on each arch.
 Instead of being placed vertically, these back implants are placed at a 30- to 45-degree angle from the biting plane.
 Doing this usually precludes the need for bone grafting.
 Patients who have been missing their teeth for some time usually have lost some degree of jawbone mass, and vertical implant placement often requires grafting to build the bone back up.
 After the back implants are placed at an angle, the front two implants are placed vertically.
 This is possible because there is usually less bone loss toward the front of the jaw.